MECP2 duplication syndrome

 MECP2 duplication syndrome (M2DS) is a rare disease that is characterized by severe intellectual disability and impaired motor function.
-It is an X-linked genetic disorder caused by the overexpression of MeCP2 protein.
+It is an X-linked genetic disorder caused by the overexpression of the MECP2 gene.

 Signs and symptoms

 Symptoms of M2DS include infantile hypotonia and failure to thrive, delayed psychomotor development, impaired speech, abnormal or absent gait, epilepsy, spasticity, gastrointestinal motility problems, recurrent infections, and genitourinary abnormalities.
 Many of those affected by M2DS also fit diagnostic criteria for autism.
 M2DS can be associated with syndromic facies, namely an abnormally flat back of the head, underdevelopment of the midface, ear anomalies, deep-set eyes, prominent chin, pointed nose, and a flat nasal bridge.

 Cause

 M2DS is one of the several types of X-linked intellectual disability.
 The cause of M2DS is a duplication of the MECP2 or Methyl CpG binding protein 2 gene located on the X chromosome (Xq28).
 The MeCP2 protein plays a pivotal role in regulating brain function.
 Increased levels of MECP2 protein results in abnormal neural function and impaired immune system.
 Mutations in the MECP2 gene are also commonly associated with Rett syndrome in females.
-Advances in genetic testing and more widespread use of Array Comparative Genomic Hybridization has led to increased diagnosis of MECP2 duplication syndrome.
+Advances in genetic testing and more widespread use of array comparative genomic hybridization has led to increased diagnosis of MECP2 duplication syndrome.
 It is thought to represent ~1% of X-linked male mental disability cases.
 Females affected by this condition often do not show symptoms.